juliusgh/wasp/waspmaterial/README.md

 # Mass Database
 * The Masses class defines the various components found within a masses database.
 It includes methods to build private members and the members of its subclass (Element).

-*The Isotope class defines the isotopes of a given element inside a material masses file.
+* The Isotope class defines the isotopes of a given element inside a material masses file.
 It creates members to store an isotope's mass number, atomic mass, and abundance.
 The class serves as a subclass to the later-defined Element class.

 # Material Database

 # FakeGUI

 # Testing Framework
+* tstMatObject tests the validity of each build within MatCompLib.h.
+* tstDBObject tests the validity of the individual database builds and the masses database build.
+The abundance and composition checks under their respective check methods are called and tested for each element or material.
+The code input formats, which incorporate conversions, began to be tested as well.

+# Todos